amitjavilaventura/custom-R-functions/README.md

 Takes the points that are outside of the graph limits and draw them as a triangle at the borders.

-Optionally: Draws the labels of the DEGs with lower adjusted p-value using `ggrepl`.
+Optionally: Draws the labels of the DEGs with lower adjusted p-value and higher using `ggrepl`.

 Optionally: Instead of using `geom_point()`, uses `geom_point_rast()` from `ggrastr`.